fortrabbit/help/docs/install-statamic-3.md

 _MYSQL is still WORK IN PROGRESS!_

-Beside storing contents on the file system in markdown, Statamatic also offers to store contents with a MySQL database.
+Beside storing contents on the file system in markdown, Statamic also offers to store contents with a MySQL database.
 On fortrabbit, that might ( depends on your use case ) be a good option, since each Universal App comes with a MySQL database anyways and you don't have to go the extra round with rsync while still having good separation of code and content.

-#### ENV vars for Statamatic MySQL setup
+#### ENV vars for Statamic MySQL setup

 MySQL access will be configured via ENV vars as well (see above on the matter as well).
 Copy/paste this additional setup into the textarea with environment variables settings form in the fortrabbit Dashboard: